helenmurugan/scrambled-tech/README.md

 As a returning and/or frequent user I want to:
 * Complete the level in a faster time to improve my score.
-* Move onto harder difficulty levels.
+* Progress to more challenging levels.
 * Achieve a top score.
 * See my score, relative to others, on the leaderboard.
 * Maintain and/or improve my score on the leaderboard.

 ## Planning
 ### Wireframes
-Wireframes have been omitted in this README due to the deployment method used for this application.
+Wireframes have been omitted in this README due to the CLI deployment method used for this application.
 All changes occur within the console itself, not in the browser window.
 ### Logic Flowchart
 The flowchart shows the main logic of the program and was created using [Lucid Chart](lucid.app/lucidchart/).
 * The navigation around the application has been designed and tested to allow intuitive flow around the game for the user, and will lead them in the direction they will most likely want to go.
 * All user input must pass validation before proceeding to the next stage.
 * The flowchart shows how the user can select from three levels of difficulty.
-* The chart showes  threading is used to simultaneously run a timer in the background, to allow the total time to be recorded and fed into the score calculation.
+* The chart shows  threading is used to simultaneously run a timer in the background, to allow the total time to be recorded and fed into the score calculation.

 ![Flowchart diagram showing sequence of play](/documentation/logic-flowchart.jpg)